 Mid-Infection Immune Support

 Once you start feeling really tired and developing some of the COVID-19 symptoms, you will want to immediately stop taking Elderberry.
-You can continue taking Vitamin C and Vitamin D, and for a little while, zinc.
+You can continue taking Vitamin C, Vitamin D and zinc.
 Your approach should now turn to self-care, making sure that you’re sleeping well and resting and prioritizing your health.

 - Drink Lots of Liquids.
 An abundance of water and other liquids will help ensure you stay hydrated and support your kidneys as they work to flush the virus out of your system.
-This was the main advice from my doctor when I got sick.
+This was the main advice from my doctor when I got sick with what she believed was COVID-19.
 There are many wonderful herbal teas, some of which may have additional immune boosting qualities.
 Eating lots of hot soup and drinking lemon water can also help you stay hydrated and feel better.

 - Expectorant.
 An expectorant helps clear bronchial passages and relieve mucus buildup.
 This is great for helping keep the lungs clear from a virus that likes to aggressively move into the lungs.
 Choose an expectorant that contains Guafenesin which has proven to be effective in helping clear the lungs.
 You can find a pharmaceutical version like Mucinex in the pharmacy or natural versions in health food stores.